 That’s why King David could write in Psalm 23:4-6, “Even though I walk through the valley of the shadow of death, I will fear no evil; For Thou art with me!
 Thy rod and Thy staff, they comfort me.
 Thou dost prepare a table before me, in the presence of my enemies!
 Thou hast anointed my head with oil, my cup overflows!
 Surely, goodness and loving kindness will follow me all the days of my life, and I will dwell in the house of the Lord forever!”

 Obviously the “ten days” are figurative, and it’s even possible that being “cast in prison” is figurative also, we don’t know for sure.
 But the point is, the devil, which is the very spirit of evil, was going to “test” this congregation’s faith.
 When we face life’s most difficult challenges, whether it’s persecution or sickness, death, or whatever, it’s always a “test” of our faith.
-How do we act and “react” to those trials?
+Ans we either pass or fail the test, dependent on how we “react” to those trials?

-Jesus tells us; If you will be faithful, even to the point of death, then you have My promise; I will give you “a crown of life“.
-What that really means is that we will “be crowned” with eternal life.
-Our faithfulness in the midst of whatever this life may bring, will be “rewarded” with, or “crowned with” eternal life for our souls.
-Isn’t that what it’s all about?
+Jesus tells us; If you will be faithful, even to the point of death, then you have My promise; I will give you “a crown of life”.
+Rev 2:10.
+And..
 “To him who overcomes, I will grant to eat of the tree of life, which is in the paradise of God.”
 Rev 2:7

 God Sees Everything

 God allows our faith to be TESTED!
 But He’s not GONE when we’re tested.
 As a matter of fact, it’s just the opposite that’s true.
 He’s right there with us.
 God not only SEES what we’re going through, but He’s there, with us!
-Listen to the question the apostle Paul asks in Romans 8:35, “Who shall separate us from the love of God?
-God IS love right?
-1 John 4:8.
-So then who shall separate us from God, or from the love of God?
+That’s why the apostle Paul asks in Romans 8:35, “Who shall separate us from the love of God?
+God is right there.
+So then who shall separate us from God, and from His love?
 “Shall tribulation?
 Or distress?
 Or persecution?
 Or famine, or nakedness, or peril, or sword?”
-Romans 8:35.
-Can any of those things separate us from God?
+(Romans 8:35) Can any of those things separate us from God?
 The answer is NO!
 Nothing can separate us from God..
 Except for ourselves.
-We have the choice don’t we?
+We’re in control.
 WE can separate ourselves from God, but nothing else can.
 If we choose to remain faithful to God, NOTHING can separate us.
-He’s with us no matter what!

 So the congregation of Christians in the city of Smyrna, were going to face severe tribulation, BECAUSE of their faithfulness to Christ.
 It says in Romans 8:36, “Just as it is written; For Thy sake, we are put to death all day long!
 We are considered as sheep to be slaughtered.”
-Do you see why people have always wanted to “water down” Christianity?
-If we have to be faithful to God, even if it costs us our life, then we need to change something, right?
-That’s how “man” thinks.
-But God knows what we think doesn’t He?
+People have always wanted to “water down” Christianity?
+And one reason for that is if remaining faithful to God, might cost us our life, then that’s simply too high of a price to pay.
+I’m sure that’s how many people think.
+But God knows what we think.
 God KNOWS if we think our physical life is too high a price to pay.

 God Knows Our Attitude

-Listen to some statements by Jesus concerning our attitude, in other words. “the way we think”.
-Luke 14:26, “If anyone comes to Me, and does not hate (this is a word that means “to love less” by comparison) his own father and mother, and wife and children, and brothers and sisters, yes and even his own life, he cannot be My disciple!”
+God knows our attitude, and the way we think.
+Jesus said in Luke 14:26, “If anyone comes to Me, and does not hate (that’s a word that means “to love less” by comparison) So in other words, “If anyone comes to me, and doesn’t love Me MORE, than his own father and mother, and wife and children, and brothers and sisters, yes and even his own life, he cannot be My disciple!”
 Luke 14:33.
 “No one of you can be My disciple, who does not give up all his possessions.”
 Luke 9:62, “No one, after putting his hand to the plow, and looking back, is fit for the kingdom of heaven.”

 These statements by Jesus Himself, indicates the type of attitude that we need to have to be pleasing to God.
 This is the way we need to “think” within our hearts.